X-ray crystallography: Impact on mineralogy

-Biological macromolecular crystallography
+Impact on Biology

 X-ray crystallography of biological molecules took off with Dorothy Crowfoot Hodgkin, who solved the structures of cholesterol (1937), penicillin (1946) and vitamin B_{12} (1956), for which she was awarded the Nobel Prize in Chemistry in 1964.
 In 1969, she succeeded in solving the structure of insulin, on which she worked for over thirty years.

 Ribbon diagram of the structure of myoglobin, showing alpha helices.
 Such proteins are long, linear molecules with thousands of atoms; yet the relative position of each atom has been determined with sub-atomic resolution by X-ray crystallography.
 Since it is difficult to visualize all the atoms at once, the ribbon shows the rough path of the protein's backbone from its N-terminus to its C-terminus.

 Crystal structures of proteins (which are irregular and hundreds of times larger than cholesterol) began to be solved in the late 1950s, beginning with the structure of sperm whale myoglobin by Sir John Cowdery Kendrew, for which he shared the Nobel Prize in Chemistry with Max Perutz in 1962.
 Since that success, 190,000 X-ray crystal structures of proteins, nucleic acids and other biological molecules have been determined.
 The nearest competing method in number of structures analyzed is nuclear magnetic resonance (NMR) spectroscopy, which has resolved less than one tenth as many.
 Crystallography can solve structures of arbitrarily large molecules, whereas solution-state NMR is restricted to relatively small ones (less than 70 kDa).
 X-ray crystallography is used routinely to determine how a pharmaceutical drug interacts with its protein target and what changes might improve it.
 However, intrinsic membrane proteins remain challenging to crystallize because they require detergents or other denaturants to solubilize them in isolation, and such detergents often interfere with crystallization.
 Membrane proteins are a large component of the genome, and include many proteins of great physiological importance, such as ion channels and receptors.
-Helium cryogenics are used to prevent radiation damage in protein crystals.
+Helium cryogenics are used to reduce radiation damage in protein crystals.